-- 1. In a medium bowl, whisk together the flour, salt, and pepper.
-Add the eggs, egg yolks, and milk, whisking until the batter is well mixed.
+- In a medium bowl, whisk together the flour, salt, and pepper.
+Add the eggs, egg yolks, and milk, whisking until the batter is well combined.
 Let the batter rest at room temperature for 30 minutes.

-- 3. Spoon 1 teaspoon melted fat (or clarified butter) into each cup of a popover pan (use a little less per cup if substituting muffin tins).
+- Spoon 1 teaspoon melted fat (or clarified butter) into each cup of a popover pan or, if using muffin pans, use a little less than that less per cup.
 Place in the oven for 5 minutes to preheat.

 - Stir the batter to recombine.
 Carefully remove the hot pan(s) from the oven and immediately fill each cup a little more than halfway.
 Return the pan(s) to the oven and bake for 15 minutes.

 - Reduce the heat to 350°F (177°C) and continue baking until the puddings are puffed and browned, 15 to 20 minutes.
 [Editor's Note: We understand the temptation to peek at the puddings as they puff during baking.
 But the less you open the oven door, the more quickly and evenly the puddings will cook, so do your best to resist.]